cuernodegazpacho/legotrain/README.md

 track layouts are actually necessary, since the layout may look different for trains running in different directions.

+Track crossings are handled by class _XTrack_.
+It provides a lock for trains approaching a segment which contains a crossing, to: (i) verify the status of the crossing, and (ii) in case the crossing is free, to book it.
+A booked instance of _Xtrack_ can only be released by the same instance of _Train_ that booked it.
+Signal tiles are used in all branches that approach or leave a crossing.

-This picture shows one among many possible physical realizations of the current track layout.
+The picture below shows one among many possible physical realizations of the current track layout.
 Note the blue tiles marking a structured sector.
 The actual positioning of the color tiles must account at least in part for train inertia when stopping or changing speed.
 This kind of effect is already partially handled by the control software.
 Since